batteriescpp/batteriescpp.github.io/reference/async.md

 #### batt::Watch::async_wait

-Invokes the passed handler `fn` with the current value of the Watch as soon as this value is _not_ equal to the passed value `last_seen`.
+Invokes the passed handler `fn` with the described value as soon as one of the following conditions is true:
+ * the current value of the Watch, if the value is _not_ equal to the passed value `last_seen`
+ * `batt::StatusCode::kClosed`, if the Watch is closed

 ```c++
 template <typename Handler = void(batt::StatusOr<T> new_value)>